 Selling merchandise helps in two ways.
-One, you can directly make an extra profit by selling branded clothing and gear.
+You can make an extra profit by selling branded clothing and gear.
 Two, you get free advertisement when people desire to wear and promote your gear.
 Merchandise also works in conjunction with the previous tip of solidifying your brand.
-Wearing a shirt or showing off a bumper sticker that is branded to a specific bar or pub is a belonging cue that can be contagious when others see their friends or people they respect sporting your gear, they may feel the desire to pony up to the bar and join the cool club.
+Wearing a shirt or showing off a bumper sticker that is branded to a specific bar or pub is a belonging cue that can be contagious when others see their friends or people they respect sporting your gear.
+They may feel the desire to pony up to the bar and join the cool club.

 The type of merchandise you use is totally up to you.
-T-shirts are a classic merchandise choice, but there are a plethora of options.
+T-shirts are a classic merchandise choice, but there are many options.
 Check out this page on unique bar goods to help get the creative juices flowing for choosing your merchandise.

 Get Precise with Your Promotions

 There’s no harm in a typical “Happy Hour” for your spot.
 But that’s as common as ordering a Bud Light.
 The next step for making your bar a unique hangout is to make your promotions unique. tart by offering promotions that run parallel to the type of culture you have for your business.
 For the sports bars out there, having promotions for the big game can surely help bring in the sports crowd.
 You can even take it a step further with an outstanding drink special that is offered every time the home team scores.